ahew/englo/README.md

 * **Github Configuration**

-  * Set _username_ and _passowrd_, the same used to access in Github platform, to configure Github Configuration page in Entando's back Office.
+  * Set _username_ and _password_, the same used to access in Github platform, to configure Github Configuration page in Entando's back Office.
   * Click _Test configuration_; if the Test configuration is successfully verified, you can click on _Save_ button.

 **Note**: we are preparing the wiki pages, so stay tuned!!!